By Peter Konieczny

 Ever since it happened people have been debating what took place at Canossa.
 Some have called it a brilliant masterstroke by Emperor Henry IV, while others have termed it his humiliation.
-The events leading up to January 28, 1077 are considered one of the most dramatic moments of the Middle Ages, and perhaps the most murky when it comes to understanding what really took place at this Italian castle.
+The events leading up to January 28, 1077 are considered one of the most dramatic moments of the Middle Ages, and perhaps the murkiest when it comes to understanding what really took place at this Italian castle.

 About a year earlier, on February 22, 1076, Pope Gregory VII made the following pronouncement at Rome:

 …on behalf of God Almighty, Father, Son and Holy Spirit, and by your power and authority, I deny to King Henry, son of the Emperor Henry, who with unheard-of pride has risen up against your church, the government of the whole kingdom of the Germans and of Italy; I absolve all Christians from the bond of any oath that they have made or shall make to him; and I forbid anyone to serve him as king.